What are the facilities like at Camp?

 Chapel & Inspiration Point

 We are very grateful for our natural, idyllic locations for Shabbat services.
-Each overlooks the Lake, and offers at least a 180-degree view.
-It is our plan to offer live-streaming of Shabbat services very soon.
+Each overlooks the Lake and offers at least a 180-degree view.
+Inspiration point was renovated in 2018 to accommodate our ever-growing camp population.